iblech/whitebophir/README.md

 ## Changes of this fork
 - **Display a background image to draw on**
+- Node in Docker Container not running as root
 - English only
 - Different Startpage
 - Some smaller changes